Skip to content

 Important notes:

-- the returned value is provided as a JSON string
+• the returned data is provided as a FirebaseValue

 Reading data is commonly used during initialization, profile loading, or when synchronizing game state with remote data.